 However, there are other ways you can jump-start the process—namely, your diet.
-We asked two health professionals—Alexandra Samit, Be Well health coach at Frank Lipman’s Eleven Eleven Wellness Center, and Nicole Granato, a women’s health specialist—for the healthy and delicious foods we can nosh on now in order to keep our bellies in a balanced homeostasis for the sake of our health.
+We asked two health professionals—Alexandra Samit, Be Well health coach at Frank Lipman’s Eleven Eleven Wellness Center, and Nicole Granato, a women’s health specialist—for the healthy and delicious foods we can nosh on in order to keep our bellies in balanced homeostasis for the sake of our health.
 After all, a long and healthy life is the ultimate goal, right?
-Keep scrolling for 10 foods experts say can help get rid of even the most stubborn belly fat.
+Here are 10 foods experts say can help get rid of even the most stubborn belly fat.

 A spoonful of MCT oil makes the belly fat go down is what we’re singing to ourselves.
 What is MCT oil exactly?
 According to Samit, medium-chain triglycerides are a unique form of fat that requires less energy and fewer enzymes to be digested.
 “As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment,” she says.

 And unlike other dietary fats, MCTs don’t get stored as fat in the body—rather, they get burned for energy.
-This study found that over a 12-week period, subjects who got MCT oil lost about two pounds more than the control group.
+A study found that over a 12-week period, subjects who got MCT oil lost about two pounds more than the control group.
 Add a tablespoon to your morning smoothie for a fat-burning boost.
-You can purchase MCT Oil ($27) right from the interwebs.
+You can purchase MCT Oil ($28) right from the interwebs.

 Beyond MCT oil, Granato says to add whole foods full of healthy fats to your diet—think avocados, sweet potatoes, beans, legumes, nuts, and oily fish (like salmon).
 “Healthy fats are essential when trying to lose weight, especially in the stomach region,” she says.
 “Your body needs protein and fats to function at its best.
 When we do not give our bodies the proper amount of carbohydrates and healthy fats, it begins to find them from a secondary source, like our muscles.”